OpenIndiana/oi-docs/docs/contrib/getting-started.md

 # Getting Started with OpenIndiana Docs

-The process for contributing to OpenIndiana Docs is simple and follows the very same practices used in the creation of the OpenIndiana distribution.
+The process for contributing to OpenIndiana Docs is simple and follows the same best practices used in the development of the OpenIndiana distribution.

 ## Prerequisites